arrancscott/the-journey-js-test/README.md

 # The Journey (JS test)

-This is an example project using Sinatra which demonstrates my HTML, CSS, JS & Ruby skills.
+This is an example project using Sinatra that demonstrates my HTML, CSS, JS & Ruby skills.

 It's aim is to provide a user with information regarding a journey undertaken from point A to point B.